sunjay/sunjay.github.io/_drafts/rust-code-coverage.md

 ```

 This will make a folder for each set of results before running the tests.
-This will not impact Codecov because it will automatically find all coverage
+Using this will not impact Codecov because it will automatically find all
-results regardless of the folder structure.
+coverage results regardless of the folder structure.

-You need to use this loop because kcov will only run one executable at a
+You only need to use this loop if your `<executable name>-*` pattern matches
-time, so if your `<executable name>-*` pattern matches more than one
+more than one executable.
+Without it, only some of your test results will be
-executable, you will accidentally skip running one of your executables.
+reflected in the kcov report.

 ```bash
   bash <(curl -s https://codecov.io/bash) &&
 ```

-This uploads the coverage to Codecov and is explained in more detail below.
+This line uploads the coverage to Codecov and is explained in more
+detail below.
 Make sure you **remove** this line if you do not plan to use Codecov.

 ### Caveats of this setup